bigpresh/dotfiles/tool-stack/README.md

 Stops links using the `target` attribute to open in a new window/tab.
 *I* will decide if I want it in a new tab.

+### Cookie Quick Manager

+Allows searching/viewing/editing/exporting cookies - useful tool when debugging issues, or to export cookies for a logged in site to feed to a command-line tool for it to use an existing session, etc.

+Compared to some other similar cookie manager addons out there, this one seems particularly powerful and useful, and is also reviewed & recommended by Mozilla which matters for an extension which is going to have full access to all your cookies!

 ## Stuff that's not in Ubuntu core repos